Transportation of animals: Seals

 Transporting seals is considered to be easier than transporting cetaceans, since seals are semiaquatic and able to tolerate long periods out of water, as long as they are kept cool and moist.
 Cooling of the transported seal can be carried out by using a water spray, or placing ice above the seal's container which cools the seal as it melts.

 Transportation of domestic pets

 By air

-Airlines vary in their policies on the transport of domestic pets, with some allowing pets in the passenger cabin and others insisting that they are transported in the same compartments as baggage, mail and other cargo.
-These compartments may be pressurized and may be maintained in a constant temperature range.
+Airline policies on the transport of domestic pets vary, with a small number permitting pets in passenger cabins, some more allowing them in the hold, and many declining to carry them at all.
 The American Ferret Association, for example, offers advice on the policies of nineteen different carriers.

 Specialist animal air transportation companies exist and will arrange whole-aircraft charters for larger and outsize animal transportation projects, utilizing flying veterinarians to ensure the safety and comfort of the animal passengers.
 These companies often arrange aircraft for large-scale zoo relocation projects, transporting multiple exotic animals.